Dynatrace/AWSMonitoringTutorials/README.md

 1. Open [Dynatrace Doc: How do I start Amazon Web Service Monitoring](https://help.dynatrace.com/infrastructure-monitoring/amazon-web-services/how-do-i-start-amazon-web-services-monitoring/).
 2. Follow the instructions for either Role or Key-based authentication
 3. Tip for Role-based: Make sure you remember the Role Name, your AWS Account ID and the External ID while creating the role.
 You will need it at the very last step of the configuration
+4. Tip for Key-based authentication: For quick evaluation I think this is the easiest path assuming your AWS User has the [required policies attached](http://assets.dynatrace.com/global/resources/aws-policy.json).
 4. Once done Validate that Dynatrace shows data in the AWS Dashboard.
 Simply click on "AWS" in the Dynatrace menu and you should see a simliar screen as shown above

 **Costs:** AWS charges for CloudWatch API access when exceeding 1 million requests.
 More details can be found in the Dynatrace and CloudWatch Documentation